 Welcome to the blog for the Textual Ambassadors Research Network.
 This space features updates, events, ideas, reviews, news and comments on diplomatic history and literary events and reflections concerning cultures of diplomacy and literary writing across the early modern world.
 We look forward to this blog providing space for the exchange of ideas about our diplomatic and literary past.
-Please do check out the rest of our site to find out more about our AHRC-funded research network.
-And if you have ideas or announcements to contribute, do contact us.
+Please do check out the rest of our site to find out more about our research network, which was funded by the AHRC between 2012 and 2015.

 Conference on Diplomatic Cultures